The Launch Market in 2026: Who's Winning, Who's Surviving, and What Comes Next

 Who Has Figured It Out

-Rocket Lab is the clearest success story outside SpaceX.
-Their bet on a small, frequently-flying vehicle (Electron) validated the dedicated small launch thesis.
-Neutron, their medium-class reusable vehicle, is the interesting next chapter — it’s a direct play for the commercial constellation market.
+Rocket Lab, founded by Peter Beck and headquartered in Long Beach, California, is the clearest success story outside SpaceX.
+The Electron vehicle — priced at approximately $7.5M per dedicated launch — validated the small launch thesis.
+Neutron, Rocket Lab’s medium-class reusable vehicle targeting roughly 13,000 kg to LEO, is the interesting next chapter: a direct play for commercial constellation replenishment.

-ULA’s Vulcan finally flew, securing the NSSL certification that keeps the national security launch business diversified.
-Financially it makes sense — not as a commercial competitor to Falcon 9 but as a guaranteed-revenue government asset.
+ULA’s Vulcan, under CEO Tory Bruno, finally flew and secured the NSSL Phase 3 certification that keeps the national security launch business diversified.
+Financially it makes sense as a guaranteed-revenue government asset rather than a commercial competitor to Falcon 9.

 The Constellation Effect